Interplay between Hubbard interaction and charge transfer energy in three-orbital Emery model: implication on cuprates and nickelates: Model and Method

 with the phase convention $\eta_{ij} = 1$ for $j = i + \frac{\hat{x}}{2}$ or $j = i - \frac{\hat{y}}{2}$ and $\eta_{ij} = 0$ for $j = i - \frac{\hat{x}}{2}$ or $j = i + \frac{\hat{y}}{2}$, where the vectors $\hat{x}$ and $\hat{y}$ are the in-plane unit cell basis vectors.
 Similarly, $\xi_{jj^{\prime}} = 1$ for $j^\prime = j + \frac{\hat{x}}{2} + \frac{\hat{y}}{2}$ or $j^\prime = j - \frac{\hat{x}}{2} - \frac{\hat{y}}{2}$ and $\xi_{jj^{\prime}} = 0$ for $j^\prime = j + \frac{\hat{x}}{2} - \frac{\hat{y}}{2}$ or $j^\prime = j + \frac{\hat{x}}{2} - \frac{\hat{y}}{2}$.
 Both the unit cell and the sign of the hopping amplitude are illustrated in Figure~\ref{3bandmodel}.
 Due to gauge invariance, this choice of signs is not unique as mentioned in other studies~\cite{fischer_mean-field_2011, mao_non-fermi-liquid_2024, mai_pairing_2021}.

 The interaction term $\hat{U}$ describes the onsite repulsion on the holes of $d_{x^2-y^2}$ or $p_{x/y}$ orbitals.
-In the limit of $t_{pp} = 0$, the amplitude of $U_{dd}$ together with the charge transfer energy $\Delta=\epsilon_p-\epsilon_d$ significantly affect the insulating behavior of the ground state at half-filling~\cite{sawatzky_explicit_2016, andersen1995lda}.
-For $U_{dd} < \Delta$ it is a Mott-Hubbard insulator whereas for $U_{dd} > \Delta$ it is a charge transfer insulator~\cite{zaanen_band_1985}.
+In the limit of $t_{pp} = 0$, the amplitude of $U_{dd}$ together with the charge transfer energy $\Delta=\epsilon_p-\epsilon_d$ significantly affect\py{s} the insulating behavior of the ground state at half-filling~\cite{sawatzky_explicit_2016, andersen1995lda}.
+For $U_{dd} < \Delta$ it is a Mott Hubbard insulator\py{,} whereas for $U_{dd} > \Delta$ it is a charge transfer insulator~\cite{zaanen_band_1985}.
 Cuprates fall into the latter category.